rcgsheffield/sheffield_hpc/hpc/sshkeys.rst

 .. warning::

     Please note this is recommended for advanced users only.
 It is important to **store your SSH keys securely and use passphrases** for added protection.
     Failure to do so could compromise the security of your account and data.
-It is because of this why we recommend SSH keys only be used by advanced users, who understand the risks and take appropriate measures to secure your SSH keys, such as using **strong passphrases** and secure storage of their keys.
+This is why we recommend SSH keys only be used by advanced users, who understand the risks and take appropriate measures to secure your SSH keys, such as using **strong passphrases** and secure storage of their keys.

 Generating SSH keys